What Is Double Slash In Python – Solved

 Best Practices for Utilizing Double Slashes

 When performing division in Python and you need the result to be an integer without any decimal points, using the double slash operator is the best approach.
-For example, 10 // 3 will result in 3 as opposed to 3.333 which would be the result if the single slash (/) operator was used.
+For example,10 // 3

 When working with large numbers in Python, floor division using double slashes can be more efficient in terms of performance compared to other division methods.
 It provides a faster way to obtain integer results without the need for additional conversion steps.